Testing the Solvability of Systems of Linear Inequalities: Uniform asymptotic validity

 The next assumption requires the availability of a uniformly consistent bootstrap-like estimate of the asymptotic distributions $\{\mathcal{N}(0, \Sigma(Q)) \mid Q \in \mathcal{Q}\}$.

 \begin{assumption} There exists a random variable $\zeta_N^*$, whose distribution is entirely determined by the realized sample $\mathbb{W}$, such that for all $\epsilon > 0$,

 \end{assumption}

-To describe the structural conditions imposed on the matrix $A$, we introduce the following definition, which serves as an analogue of a condition number for systems of inequalities.
+To describe the structural condition we impose on the coefficient matrices $A$, we introduce the following definition, which serves as an analogue of a condition number for systems of inequalities.
 The quantity $\Lambda(A)$ considers subsets of rows of $A$ that form a basis for its row space and measures how close such subsets are from being linearly dependent.
 It thus serves as a measure of multicollinearity, becoming large when some basis of the row space are nearly collinear.